IMAGINARY/neural-numbers/README.md

 ## Configuration

-The config.json file in the root directory has the following keys:
+The config file in the root directory has the following keys:

 - paintClearTimeout (Number, default: 2.2):
     Number of seconds after which the painting canvas is cleared if there's no interaction